3.9. Module Handling

 Restrictions:

 • Image inputs are not supported.
-It is not worth to load an image in the main process and then move the image data to the worker process.
-Load it directly in the worker process instead; you might need to create a macro module for this.
+It is not worth loading an image in the main process and then transferring the image data to the worker process.
+Instead, load it directly in the worker process; you may need to create a macro module for this.

-• Image outputs do not support image extension information.
-Normally you don't need this.
+• Image outputs do not support image extension information, but this is typically unnecessary.

 • Base fields are only supported through special handlers.
-At the moment there are only handlers for XMarkerList(Container) and some specialized remote Base types like RemoteRendering, RemoteFileTransfer, RemoteCallInterface and AbstractItemModel.
-Other Base types will just result in an empty Base field.
+Currently, there are only handlers for XMarkerList(Container) and some specialized remote Base types like RemoteRendering, RemoteFileTransfer, RemoteCallInterface, and AbstractItemModel.
+Other Base types will result in an empty Base field.

-• Scripting doesn't work if it accesses the GUI or is called from the GUI (since the GUI lives in another process than the scripting context).
-Controls may also not use fields of sub-modules.
+• Scripting does not work if it accesses the GUI or is called from the GUI (since the GUI lives in another process than the scripting context).
+Controls may also not use fields of submodules.

 • Use an ItemModelView instead of a ListView if you need to display lists or tables in your GUI.